rustyeddy/vcr/README.md

 # Redeye Smart Network Camera

+RedEye is a framework to build _Intellient Video Network_ applications.
+Easily build _Streaming Video_, _Computer Vision_ and
+_Machine Learning_ features to your _Environmental_ and
+_Industrial_ _IoT_ applications.

+## Requirements

+Not much really.
+Start with a single Raspberry pi or build a network of 12 Jetson Nano's with a nice fit control station.

-RedEye is *smart* IP camera software built to run on inexpensive computers with connected cameras like the Raspberry Pi with a CSI camera.
+RedEye is *smart* IP camera software built to run on inexpensive computers with connected cameras like the Raspberry Pi with a CSI or USB camera's.

 The idea is to be able to *control* a *network of cameras* providing various video stream(s) to _Computer Vision_ algorithms.